ebuchman/blog/content/posts/mmt.md

 There's a mostly unrelated line in the book (about America's failing infrastructure) that really hammered this home for me: "How many of us get stuck in traffic daily because the highways we drive on have too few lanes?".
-By now, urban planners widely agree the more lanes actually cause traffic (see also [Braess's paradox]), and our problems are much deeper than the width of our roads.
+By now, urban planners widely agree that more lanes actually cause traffic (see also [Braess's paradox]), and our problems are much deeper than the width of our roads.
 This is the exact kind of mistake I'm afraid MMT is making about its relationship with the